The theoretical components of the course will be presented as lecture, discussion of papers and reading material. Further course details to follow.

 Student Guidance Notes on COVID-19

-ECS will endeavor to offer in-person training.
-However, safe practice and teaching is paramount at ECS therefore we will adhere to guidelines at any given time.
-For this reason ECS are developing a multi-mode delivery strategy in order to accommodate the current climate.
+ECPS will endeavor to offer in-person training.
+However, safe practice and teaching is paramount at ECPS therefore we will adhere to guidelines at any given time.
+For this reason ECPS are developing a multi-mode delivery strategy in order to accommodate the current climate.

 Time: 2pm – 7pm